 Skip Navigation

-LSD Category: Hallucinogens
+LSD Category: Psychedlics

-(also called: lysergic acid diethylamide, acid, blotter, cheer, dots, flash, hawk, L, lightening flash, liquid acid, lucy, micro dot, trips, tabs )
+Also called: lysergic acid diethylamide, acid, blotter, cheer, dots, flash, hawk, L, lightening flash, liquid acid, lucy, micro dot, trips, tabs.

 How it’s used